 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 A CIT Bank Money Market Account can be a free, easy, and safe space to park your cash and earn a competitive interest rate better than a brick-and-mortar bank account.
-Should you use this money market account to save money and easily withdraw cash?
+However, should you use this money market account or the CIT Platinum Savings account to save money and easily withdraw cash?

 How the CIT Bank Money Market Account Works